No. 14 Arizona blows out Utah Tech 104-77 behind Kriisa – KION546

 Associated Press

 TUCSON, Ariz.
-(AP) — Kerr Kriisa followed up a triple-double in his previous game with a career-high 24 points and No. 14 Arizona steamrolled a third straight opponent to open the season, beating Utah Tech 104-77 on Thursday night.
+(AP) — Kerr Kriisa scored a career-high 24 points and No. 14 Arizona steamrolled a third straight opponent to open the season, setting a school record for free throw shooting Thursday night in a 104-77 victory over Utah Tech.

-Kriisa was 6 of 7 from 3-point range and 6 of 6 at the foul line, adding four rebounds and five assists.
-In his previous game, last week against Southern, the junior point guard had 14 points, 11 rebounds and 12 assists for his second career triple-double, becoming just the third player in school history to do it multiple times.
+Coming off a triple-double in his previous game, Kriisa was 6 of 7 from 3-point range and 6 of 6 at the foul line while adding four rebounds and five assists.
+Last week against Southern, the junior point guard had 14 points, 11 rebounds and 12 assists for his second career triple-double, becoming the third player in school history to do it multiple times.

+Arizona went 22 for 22 from the free throw line.
+The previous school mark was 18 of 18 against Stanford in 2005.

+“I guess if you take some extra reps then they actually go in more often,” Kriisa said.

+After shooting 33.6% from 3-point range last season, Kriisa is 11 of 17 in three games this season.

+“I’m trying to be consistent with hunting my shot,” he said.
+“I’m up and down with my shot (selection).
+Some games I take two shots and other games I take eight shots.
+I’m trying to find a good balance, so it’s no surprise for my teammates if I take more shots.”

-Azuolas Tubelis had 20 points, Cedric Henderson Jr. scored 18 and Oumar Ballo added 16 points and 11 rebounds as Arizona (3-0) topped 100 points for the second time in three games.
+Azuolas Tubelis and Cedric Henderson Jr. each had 20 points for the Wildcats.
+Oumar Ballo added 16 points and 11 rebounds as Arizona (3-0) topped 100 points for the second time in three games.
 The Wildcats were 12 of 22 from beyond the arc and shot 63.6% for the game.

+Henderson was 8 of 11 from the field after scoring only eight points in his first two games since transferring from Campbell.

 Utah Tech (1-3) got 13 points from Noa Gonsalves and 12 each from Frank Staine and Dancell Leter but shot only 36.1%.
 The Trailblazers made 13 steals, converting 19 Arizona turnovers into 21 points.